digisavvy/some-like-it-neat/README.md

 ### Bourbon and Neat
 ---------------
 Why use these in this project?
 It's a philosophical thing.
 I've used Foundation and Bootstrap before.
 I like them; they're both great, great projects run by smarter people than myself.
 So what's the philosophical bit?
 To achieve the responsiveness required of various projects, I would have to tear up my HTML, input my own selector classes and what have you, in addition to changing my css.
 I didn't like it.
 I heard about Neat (http://neat.bourbon.io) and really liked their approach to a grid framework.
-You keep your HTML structure the way you like and all of the styling in your SASS files
+You keep your HTML structure the way you like and all of the styling in your Sass files

 ### Use as a Parent Theme?
 ---------------